AnteWall/open-fi/README.md

 - [ ] Expose data trough REST endpoint
 - [ ] Add higher rate limit if API keys are set

+## Development

+Start by installing dependencies

+`yarn install`

+### Run dev server

+To start a development server run the following command.

+`yarn dev`

+### Generated GraphQL Typescript interfaces

+We use GraphqlCodegen to type Resolvers and other stuff for the GraphQL server.

+To regenerate them call

+`yarn graphql-codegen`

 [1]: https://www.fi.se/en/our-registers/pdmr-transactions
 [2]: https://www.fi.se/en